InhyeLee-Data/DataStructures/week_04/README.md

 const dotenv = require("dotenv").config({ path: __dirname + `/../.env` });
 ```

-"__dirname" recognizes the current directory and `/../.env` adds the relational path of the .env file to the current directory.
+`__dirname` recognizes the absolute path of the current directory and `/../.env` adds the relational path of the .env file to the current directory.

 ### 2. Reading and Parsing a json file in the local drive